Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Used when object creation is costly or heavy
+• Used when object creation is costly, heavy, or involves I/O operations

 Pattern Real-Life Analogy When to Use

-Singleton One Prime Minister / Task Manager Need only one object
+Singleton One Prime Minister / Task Manager Need only one global instance

-Factory Pizza Shop creates types of pizzas Choose subclass based on input
+Factory Pizza Shop creates types of pizzas Choose subclass based on runtime input

-Abstract Factory Furniture factory creates full sets Create families of related objects
+Abstract Factory Furniture factory creates full themed sets Create families of related objects

-Builder Burger builder Many configurations for one object
+Builder Customizing a burger order step by step Many optional configurations for one object

-Prototype Copying existing object Clone objects instead of building new
+Prototype Copying a resume or cloning a character Clone objects instead of creating new ones

 Conclusion

-Java design patterns play a critical role in writing clean, flexible, and maintainable Java code.
-They help you manage object creation in a more controlled and decoupled way, which becomes extremely important as your project scales.
+Java Design Patterns play a critical role in writing clean, flexible, and maintainable code.
+They help you manage object creation in a more controlled and decoupled way, which becomes extremely important as your application scales in a microservices architecture.

 Each pattern serves a specific purpose: